CUSTOMER STORY

 Umadas calls this approach “Kubernetes-first,” where a tool doesn't shy away from showing deployments, plugins, the Rego code for OPA, and anything else specific to Kubernetes.

-Umadas says, “KSOC is a Kubernetes-first platform, meaning that it gives me and my security engineers the confidence to partner with our infrastructure engineers using Kubernetes-first paradigms, versus general infrastructure-first paradigms.
+Umadas says, “RAD is a Kubernetes-first platform, meaning that it gives me and my security engineers the confidence to partner with our infrastructure engineers using Kubernetes-first paradigms, versus general infrastructure-first paradigms.
 If engineering is working in a Kubernetes world, we should provide a Kubernetes world for them to work in.”

 Accurately Prioritize Kubernetes risk with threat vectors